Year 9 Program – Team members

 As Head of Year 9 On Queenslea Drive Program, Jarrod is responsible for the successful co-ordination, delivery and assessment of the program at Christ Church Grammar School.

 Appointed as Director of The Wynne Centre for Boys’ Health and Wellbeing in 2015, Liam is an integral part of the academic, pastoral and co-curricular program at Christ Church Grammar School.
 Liam’s leadership in the wellbeing space ensures the Health and Wellbeing (HW) program provides every student with access to foremost health and wellbeing programs.
 The HW program spans the entire school, from PP to Year 12, and annually, careful consideration is given to the introduction of subjects such as health, positive education, protective behaviours, religious education, character development and leadership.

 Liam is a qualified educator, who has spent time working locally and overseas where he gained invaluable experience in the pastoral care of students from diverse backgrounds.
 Liam has extensive experience in implementing and managing health and wellbeing programs at a number of elite sporting clubs and institutions, including the Player Development and Wellbeing program for an AFL team.

 Liam is highly skilled in the provision of individual support, life coaching and guidance to enable students to gain a deeper understanding of their strengths and challenges, and ultimately assisting them to reach their full potential.
-He is committed to personal development and holistic health and is a qualified Life Coach and Neuro Linguistic Programmer.
+He is committed to personal development and holistic health and is a qualified Life Coach, Neuro Linguistic Programmer and has completed a Masters in Applied Positive Psychology through the University of Melbourne.

 Motivating individuals and teams to achieve excellence through the creation of a positive learning environment is a skill that Liam demonstrates in his pivotal role at Christ Church.